noselusbe/noselus-frontend/Readme.md

 * CSS changes must be done in .scss files first, never just the compiled .css files.
 * Try not to pollute your pull request with unintended changes -- keep them simple and small
 * Try to share which browsers your code has been tested in before submitting a pull request
+* Build must pass all test (try to run "grunt build")